Philadelphia DA Larry Krasner Suing Pennsylvania Attorney General Over Opioid Epidemic Settlement

 PHILADELPHIA (AP) — In the first big challenge to the proposed $26 billion national opioid settlement, the Philadelphia district attorney on Thursday sued Pennsylvania’s attorney general over the deal, saying the city stands to get only a pittance to cope with an epidemic that is killing more than 1,000 people a year.

-With Philadelphia pursuing its own, potentially more lucrative litigation against the opioid industry, District Attorney Larry Krasner denounced the national agreement and asked a state court to declare that Attorney General Josh Shapiro has no authority to bind the city to it.READ MORE: Philadelphia Has Highest Murder Rate Per Capita Among Country's 10 Largest Cities
+With Philadelphia pursuing its own, potentially more lucrative litigation against the opioid industry, District Attorney Larry Krasner denounced the national agreement and asked a state court to declare that Attorney General Josh Shapiro has no authority to bind the city to it.READ MORE: 4 People Injured In Crash Involving SEPTA Bus In North Philadelphia

 “We are not going to accept a settlement that is a sellout,” Krasner said in a news conference.
 “And from what I see, this is a sellout.
 The money is too low, the payments are too slow, and the money may never show.”

+The national settlement “is the only way to jumpstart a billion dollars’ worth of treatment for communities in need any time soon,” said the spokesperson, Molly Stieber.
+“The alternative is to make families wait years for an uncertain outcome that could leave them with nothing.”

-A message was sent to Shapiro’s office seeking comment.
-In a statement Wednesday, the state’s top prosecutor and expected 2022 gubernatorial candidate acknowledged the opioid epidemic’s cost is “far more than this deal” but said it would provide an infusion of funds for treatment and addiction and put in place significant industry controls “that will help prevent this type of crisis from happening again.”
+The state’s top prosecutor and expected 2022 gubernatorial candidate has previously acknowledged the opioid epidemic’s cost is “far more than this deal” but said it would provide an infusion of funds for treatment and addiction and put in place significant controls on the industry.

 Krasner said Philadelphia would get only $5 million to $8 million per year out of the agreement, with loopholes that he said could allow the companies to pay less or nothing at all.
 He said the city plans to continue pursuing its own lawsuits, predicting enormous legal awards that would dwarf what the city would receive under the national settlement.